Hubble telescope spies incoming Comet ISON

 That level of activity is unusual for a comet still so far away from the sun.
 It could spell its doom.

-Preliminary measurements made with the Hubble Space Telescope, which captured an image of the comet that was released on Tuesday, indicate Comet ISON's body is no more than 4 miles in diameter.
+Preliminary measurements made with the Hubble Space Telescope, which captured an image of the comet that was released on Tuesday, indicate Comet ISON's body is no more than 4 miles (6.4 km) in diameter.

 The comet's nucleus will continue to shrink as it flies closer toward the sun and heats up.
 The rock-and-ice object could break up completely before it gets as close as 700,000 miles (1.1 million km) from the sun's surface on November 28.